Felix-Voyle/Tekker-Tracker-MS1/readme.md

   design ideas may not work so well.

 # Testing
-I used the W3C Markup Validator and W3C CSS Validator to check every page of my project to ensure there were no syntax errors.
+- Used the W3C Markup Validator and W3C CSS Validator to check every page of the project to ensure there were no syntax errors.

-I also used lighthouse in google chrome developer tools to test for performance, SEO, accessibility and best practices.
+- Used lighthouse in google chrome developer tools to test for performance, SEO, accessibility and best practices.

 ## Testing User Stories from User Experience (UX) Section
 #### First Time Visitor goals;